QuentinRa/blog.quentinra.dev/special/discord/index.md

 ## About the application

-The desktop application was made using electron which means that discord desktop app is simply running in a chromium browser.
+The desktop application was made using electron which means that the discord desktop app is simply running in a chromium-browser.

 * you can use ``CTRL-SHIFT-I`` and open the developer tools
 * you can use ``CTRL-R`` to refresh discord (no real use for this)
 * ...

-Pressing shift while overing a message show a small popup allowing to get the message id/channel id and the guild id (used in the api).
-You can also delete/... a message using this but most people are using the right click for these.
+Pressing shift while hovering a message show a small popup allowing to get the message-id/channel-id and the guild id (used in the API).
+You can also delete/... a message using this but most people are using their right click for these.

 The messages are allowing a lot of markdown syntax so you can use